TheOnAndOnlyZenomat/firefox-context-search/README.md

 # firefox-context-search
-A Firefox extension for highlighted text on various platforms
+A Firefox extension to search for the highlighted text on various platforms